Airport lounge reviews, flight reviews and travel inspiration

 We set out to complete Milan on a £250 budget and succeeded with £7 to spare!
 If you’re looking for a European city break without breaking the bank, Milan should definitely be on your list.
 Overall, this Milan travel guide proves that exploring a fashionable city on a tight budget is entirely possible with the right planning.

-If you would like to explore our ever growing list of destinations on a budget challenges, you can find them here.
+If you would like to explore our ever growing list of destinations, you can find them here.

 *Disclaimer.
 This post may contain affiliate links.
 If you use these links to make a purchase, I may earn a commission at no extra cost to you.
 Thanks for supporting the The Airport Lounge Bro blog!